nestauk/sdg-mapping/codebooks/codebook_sdg_9.md

 * Quality, reliable, sustainable and resilient infrastructure
 * Grow inclusive and sustainable industrialization and manufacturing
 * Industrial SME access to financial services and markets
-* Infrastructure sustainability and resource use
+* Infrastructure upgrades and industry retrofits for  sustainability
+* Resource-use efficiency and greater
-* Clean and low carbon technology used in industry*
+* Clean and environmentally safe technologies and industrial processes*
 * Enhance scientific research**
 * Upgrade the technological capability of industry***
 * Diversification to medium and high-tech industries